We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-One 2015 review suggests that a medium firm, self-adjusted mattress may be the best option for promoting quality sleep, comfort, and spinal alignment.
+One 2015 review suggests that a medium-firm, self-adjusted mattress may be the best option for promoting sleep comfort, quality, and spinal alignment.

 The following elements are some other key factors in choosing the most suitable mattress:

-Many mattress manufacturers suggest that people weighing roughly 230 pounds (lb) or more should try to look for a hybrid mattress that is medium firm to firm.
+Many mattress manufacturers suggest that people weighing roughly 230 lb or more should try to look for a hybrid mattress that is medium-firm to firm.